jeffrey6557/Where-Is-Good-Food-Yelp-Analytics/README.md

 **Introduction**

-Chang’s personal inspiration for doing a Yelp analytics project comes from his college year, where he was stuck in where there was little access to his favorite: Chinese food.
+Chang’s personal inspiration for doing a Yelp analytics project comes from his college years, where he was stuck in where there was little access to his favorite: Chinese food.
 Struggling to find out which restaurant to go to when there was finally a chance, he was obsessed with Yelp; knowing more statistics, he was inspired to dig into the business secrets of Yelp – reviews and rating – and find out more, hence the project.

 **Data**